 What are my expected medical needs and costs this year?
 How do my expected medical costs compare to the deductible?
 Is there a separate deductible for medication?
 Are the medications I take covered by the plan's formulary?
 Are the doses and formulation I take covered?
+Does the plan require prior authorization, step therapy or dosage limits for my medication?
 Is medication I might take in the future covered by the plan?
 What tier of the formulary is my medication on?
 Does it require a co-pay or co-insurance?
 Between the deductible and cost sharing for a year's worth of my medication, what will my expected out of pocket costs be?